camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-experession-language.html.md

 </process>
 ```

-The attribute `camunda:delegateExpression` is used for expressions which evaluates to an delegate
+The attribute `camunda:delegateExpression` is used for expressions which evaluate to a delegate
 object.
 This delegate object must implement either the `JavaDelegate` or `ActivityBehavior`
 interface.